Help Center Help Articles Community RMA & Warranty Downloads Tech Specs

 Property Description

-Chain Name Allows the ability to change the chain in which the rule is configured.
+Ruleset Allows the ability to change the ruleset in which the rule is configured.

 Description String input to identify the rule.